 Palermo, ND

-Palermo is quite populous compared to most towns you’ll see on this website, but the large number of abandoned structures made for some great photo opportunities.
+Palermo is in Mountrail County, and quite populous compared to most towns you’ll see on this website, but there were a good number of abandoned structures that made for some great photo opportunities.

 US Census Data for Palermo